 The holidays mean business.
 People are stretched thin, trying to manage it all while still being a source of holiday cheer.
 When holiday stress comes around, holiday weight gain is often not far MORE »

-Currituck County Cooperative Extension welcomed Deborah Kelso as the newest member of their staff on December 3, 2012.
-Deborah will be serving as the Agriculture Technician for Currituck County.
+Currituck County Cooperative Extension welcomed Sarah Watts as the newest member of their staff on November 2, 2015.
+Sarah will be serving as the Agriculture Technician for Currituck County.
 She will oversee the MORE »